Botswana National Stadium: Overview

 The pitch is surrounded by an athletics track, the stadium is coupled with a rugby venue, which has fallen into disuse, and a tennis facility.

 The stadium was made up of a total of 10 stands, three of which are covered.
 The three large stands on each end of the stadium made up the north and south ends.
 The west side of the stadium is made up of three covered stands, while the east end is made up of one giant uncovered stand.
 After the 2016 renovations, the 3 north stands were joined together.
-The same was done for the 3 south stands, increasing the stadium capacity by 3 000 seats from 22 000 to 25 000.
+The same was done for the 3 south stands, increasing the stadium capacity by 3,000 seats from 22,000 to 25,000.
 From 22 to 31 May 2014, the stadium hosted the 2nd African Youth Games, Gaborone 2014 opening and closing ceremonies as well as the track and field events.
-A giant screen was erected on the middle north stand in August 2014.
+A giant screen was erected in the middle north stand in August 2014.

 The stadium is home to the Botswana national football team, the Zebras.
 It is also currently home to Gaborone based Botswana Premier League clubs Township Rollers F.C., Gaborone United S.C. and Notwane F.C.
 Mochudi side, Mochudi Centre Chiefs SC also uses the ground as their home base.

 Apart from sports, the stadium also hosts other events like Botswana Police Service Day and Botswana Defense Force Day, as well as Botswana Independence Celebrations.
 Music festivals and church services are also held at this multi-use facility.